-- 1. People

-- 2. Future prosperity and inclusive growth

-- Environmental awareness and accountability

-- Delivering high quality services and maximising the use of technology to support residents.
+- 1. People - 2.
+Future prosperity and inclusive growth - 3.
+Environmental awareness and accountability - Delivering high quality services and maximising the use of technology to support residents.

-How Boston Borough Council performed in 2021/22
+How Boston Borough Council performed in 2022/23

 The Council proactively monitors delivery of its services through a number of Key Performance Indicators (KPIs) which are linked to priorities within the Corporate Strategy.

+The indicators, which are included in the Partnership's Performance Management Framework are available to view at www.selcp.co.uk; alongside the Partnership's Annual Delivery Plan, which sets out the key projects to be delivered for the benefit of the people of Boston.

-The KPIs are monitored by the Council's Performance Team and reported to Management Team on a monthly basis and to the Council's Cabinet and Overview Committee on a quarterly basis.
-In 2021/22 the Council monitored a total of 22 KPIs.
-Out of the 22 KPIs there were 8 KPI's meeting or exceeding their target, 3 KPI's are within tolerance, 9 KPI's are below target and a further 2 are missing data.
+The KPIs within the Framework are monitored by the Council's Performance Team and reported to Management Team on a quarterly basis and to the Council's Cabinet and Scrutiny Committee on a quarterly basis.

+In 2022/23 the Council monitored a total of 31 KPIs.
+Out of the 31 KPIs there were 21 KPI's meeting or exceeding their target, 6 KPI's are within tolerance, 4 KPI's are below target.

-In 2021/22 the Council delivered the following actions from the Annual Delivery Plan:
+In 2022/23 the Council delivered a range of actions from the Annual Delivery Plan.
+Initiatives/outcomes included